-1. The Chair of the Investigation and Hearing Board will assign 1-3 members of the Board to serve as the Investigative Team, who will conduct the investigation.
-The Chair of the Investigation and Hearing Board will confer with the Title IX Compliance Officer or his or her deputy on accommodations for the complainant or other necessary remedial short-term actions.
-The Title IX Compliance Officer or his or her deputy will apprise the Vice President for the appropriate division of the grievance, or if the grievance is against the student, the Vice President of Learner Support Services.
+If it is determined that a formal investigation is warranted, the appropriate deputy or designee will convene an investigation team and will assign 1-3 members of the Investigation and Hearing Board to conduct the investigation.
+The deputy will determine appropriate accommodations for the reporting party or other necessary remedial short-term actions.
+In any complaint, the appropriate deputy or designee will play a role in the investigation of the incident and in the enforcement of sanctions, if any.
+The Title IX Compliance Officer or his or her deputy will apprise the Vice President for the appropriate division of the grievance, or if the grievance is against the student, the Vice President of Student Services.